 A mild bleach and water solution helps decrease bacteria on the skin, which can lead to skin infections.
 Use a half-cup of household bleach for a full tub of water, one-quarter cup for a half tub.
 Soak up to 10 minutes, then rinse off.
 Best when done two to three times per week.

-Bleach is a strong chemical so I would strongly suggest to do a small patch test first at your elbow before you soak your whole body.
-I personally have not tried this because it is after all a chemical and thus, I worry it may not be good for my sensitive skin.
+Bleach is a strong chemical so we strongly suggest to do a small patch test first at your elbow before you soak your whole body.

 Bath oil baths